Things to Check When Renting a Car

 Hire car options are seemingly endless – luckily, we have provided a comprehensive directory of some of the best car hire companies around.
 We have also collated the data to show you where you can get the cheapest hire cars for a holiday!

 Before setting off in your hire car, though, there are a few things that you should check over to enable a safe holiday that won’t burden you with additional costs.
-Holiday car hire excess insurance should always be top of your list, but what else should be?
+Holiday car excess insurance should always be top of your list, but what else should be?
 Read on to find out.

 Paperwork for renting a car

 Arriving at the rental agency without your paperwork is not going to be the best start to your holiday.
 Prior to renting, make sure you have your driver’s licence and a valid credit card in your name.
 It is unlikely you will be able to use a debit card.
 The credit card is used as a form of guarantee against incidental charges, such as parking tickets.

 When deciding upon a car hire company, it would be advisable to check their requirements first to ensure you present the correct documentation upon arrival.

 Check the rental car exterior